 Procedures for Scheduling Events in Public Areas:

-Persons interested in exercising their rights of expression in Founder‟s Plaza are encouraged but not required to reserve it for their events.
+Although it is not necessary for a person using Founder’s Plaza to obtain prior permission from the University, the University encourages such persons to contact the Office of the Dean of Students in order to reserve or schedule the Plaza in advance so as to minimize possible conflicts.
+Priority is given for use of this location by groups who register their assemblies with the University.
+Persons interested in exercising their rights of expression in Founder’s Plaza are encouraged but not required to reserve it for their events.
 The use of megaphones is permitted at Founder’s Plaza consistent with the applicable law and local ordinances, but amplified equipment may not be used outside.

 Procedures for Scheduling Events in Controlled Areas: